“I shall become a bat” – Unpacking the enduring appeal of Batman: Year One

 It’s fitting then that the self-appointed champions of a city this broken should be suitably flawed themselves, and Batman and Jim Gordon are certainly that.
 These guys may be the stuff of modern myth, but in Batman: Year One, they remain disarmingly relatable.
 Much like in The Dark Knight Returns, Miller regularly contrasts Batman’s supernatural aura with the fallible man behind it.
 Unlike in that book – which saw a past-his-prime Bruce Wayne grappling with old age – here, the Caped Crusader is hobbled by inexperience.

 Gone is the unstoppable superhero of public perception, whose judgement and athletic prowess borders on the superhuman, replaced by a rookie still trying to get the hang of this whole costumed vigilante thing, often with disastrous consequences.
-In short: he fails and fails often, which makes his ongoing struggles and eventual triumphs all the more compelling as a result.
+He fails and fails often, making his continued struggles and eventual triumph all the more compelling.

-This deconstruction of Batman is enough to make Year One noteworthy in and of itself, however, Miller’s crowning achievement has to be his masterful revamp of Commissioner Gordon’s characterisation.
-In a portrayal that has since become definitive, the Jim Gordon of Year One is a quick-witted, two-fisted ex-special forces police detective who is hard as nails and can’t be bought.
+This deconstruction of Batman is enough to make Year One noteworthy in and of itself, however, Miller’s crowning achievement is his masterful revamp of Commissioner Gordon’s characterisation.
+In a portrayal that has since become definitive, the Jim Gordon of Year One is a quick-witted, two-fisted ex-special forces police detective who’s hard as nails and can’t be bought.

-After all, in a city as downright rotten as Miller’s Gotham, it doesn’t seem so inconceivable that a brilliant yet tormented young man might decide the only logical way to find justice is to dress like an overgrown bat and confront crime head-on – or that a by-the-book cop might realise his only hope is to team up with such a man.
+After all, in a city as downright rotten as Miller’s Gotham, it doesn’t seem so inconceivable that a brilliant yet tormented young man might decide the only logical way to find justice is to dress like an overgrown bat and confront crime head-on.
+Nor is it outrageous when a by-the-book cop realises his only hope of affecting lasting change is to team up with such a man.

-That Miller wraps Year One up by hinting at the craziness yet to come – the Joker’s arrival is teased in the very last panel, presaging the rise of out-and-out supervillainy within Gotham’s underworld – only serves to further reinforce the necessity of Batman’s alliance with Gordon, even as it beautifully signifies a transition away from Year One’s heightened realism towards the more outlandish escapades that the character is known for.
+That Miller wraps Year One up by hinting at the craziness yet to come – the Joker’s arrival is teased in the very last panel, presaging the rise of out-and-out supervillainy within Gotham’s underworld – only serves to further reinforce the necessity of Batman’s alliance with Gordon.
+It’s a beautiful transition away from Year One’s heightened realism towards the more outlandish escapades the character is known for.

 Not a reinvention but a reminder